thomas-lamiaux/rocq-prover.org/HACKING.md

 ### Managing Dependencies

-OCaml.org is using an opam switch that is local and bound to a pinned commit in `opam-repository`.
+rocq-prover.org is using an opam switch that is local and bound to a pinned commit in `opam-repository`.
 This is intended to protect the build from upstream regressions.
 The opam repository is specified in three (3) places:
 ```
 Dockerfile
 Makefile
 .github/workflows/*.yml
 ```

-When bringing up OCaml.org to a newer pin, the commit hash found it those files must be changed all at once.
+When bringing up rocq-prover.org to a newer pin, the commit hash found in those files must be changed all at once.

 Once the opam repo pin is updated, the local switch must be updated using the following command:
 ```sh